glfw/gleq/README.md

 ```

 Once a GLFW window is created, you can track it with `gleqTrackWindow`.
 This
 replaces all callback on that window.
-You should not set any callbacks on
-a tracked window.

 ```c
 gleqTrackWindow(window);
 ```

-Event polling and waiting is done as usual with `glfwPollEvents` and
+Event processing is done as usual with `glfwPollEvents`, `glfwWaitEvents` or
-`glfwWaitEvents`.
-Available events for tracked windows are added to the queue
+`glfwWaitEventsTimeout`.
+Events for monitors, joysticks and tracked windows are
+added to the queue as GLFW reports them.
-when you call one of these.

-Event retrieval is done with `gleqNextEvent`.
+Event retrieval is done with `gleqNextEvent` and each event is then freed with
+`gleqFreeEvent`.

 ```c
 GLEQevent event;